laguagu/financial-dashboard/README.md

 - **Schema Validation**: The app uses ZOD for schema validation.
 This ensures that the data the app works with is in the correct format and meets certain criteria.

-- **Authentication**: The app uses ZOD for schema validation.
-This ensures that the data the app works with is in the correct format and meets certain criteria.
+- **Authentication**: NextAuth.js is integrated into the project for seamless user authentication, providing a secure and customizable login experience.

 - **Other things**: Shadcn, Tailwind, clsx